 The Mizan report, citing an anonymous source, alleged that Wang had been using his academic research as a cover and was working on a 4,500-page digital archive for “the world’s biggest anti-Iran spying organization.”
 The article said he infiltrated Iran’s national archive and gathered secret and top-secret intelligence for the U.S. State Department, the Harvard Kennedy School and the British Institute of Persian Studies.

 Wang’s family and Princeton University had not previously released information about his arrest in the hope that he would be released.
-State Department officials told journalists that they were aware of the reports about the dual national but that they would not detail efforts on this case or others for privacy reasons.
+State Department officials told journalists that they were aware of the reports about the American but that they would not detail efforts on this case or others for privacy reasons.
 “The Iranian regime continues to detain US citizens and other foreigners on fabricated national-security-related changes," an official said.

 Princeton University Office of Communications